nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Add an already existing company to InternBuddy

-   1. Prerequisites: The added company to test already exists in the company list (ie: you can find the company with the same name from the company list after using `list`)
+   1. Prerequisites: The added company to test already exists in the company list (ie: you can find the company with the same name from the company list after using `list`).

    1. Test case: `add n/SAME_NAME e/EMAIL` (where `SAME_NAME` is the name of another exiting company) <br>
       Expected: No company is added.
 Error message indicating the company is already present is shown in the result box.